USSOCOM vice commander becomes first joint Marine to host 8th and I Evening Parade

 |0

-This work, USSOCOM vice commander becomes first joint Marine to host 8th and I Evening Parade [Image 3 of 3], by GySgt Demetrius Munnerlyn, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USSOCOM vice commander becomes first joint Marine to host 8th and I Evening Parade, by Michael Bottoms, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.